dapr/docs/daprdocs/content/en/developing-applications/middleware/supported-middleware/middleware-oauth2.md

 linkTitle: "OAuth2"
 weight: 2000
 description: "Use Dapr OAuth2 middleware to secure HTTP endpoints"
-type: docs
 ---

-The Dapr OAuth2 [HTTP middleware]({{< ref middleware-concept.md >}}) enables the [OAuth2 Authorization Code flow](https://tools.ietf.org/html/rfc6749#section-1.3.1) on a Web API without modifying the application.
+The OAuth2 [HTTP middleware]({{< ref middleware-concept.md >}}) enables the [OAuth2 Authorization Code flow](https://tools.ietf.org/html/rfc6749#section-1.3.1) on a Web API without modifying the application.
 This design separates authentication/authorization concerns from the application, so that application operators can adopt and configure authentication/authorization providers without impacting the application code.

-## Middleware component definition
+## Component definition

 ```yaml
 apiVersion: dapr.io/v1alpha1